-Israel Has Killed a Record Number of Journalists in 6 Months
+Israel Has Killed Record Numbers of Journalists & Aid Workers in 6 Months

 April 17, 2024 ~ By Shari Rose

-Since October 7, Israel has killed 95 journalists, 92 of whom are Palestinian.
-This represents the most killings ever committed by a single country since recording began in 1992.
+Since October 7, Israel has killed 103 journalists, 100 of whom are Palestinian.
+It’s also killed 245 aid workers in the same span.
+These are the most killings of journalists and aid workers ever committed by a single country since recording began.

 Because the resources in Gaza that typically track these death tolls, such as hospitals and media organizations, have been destroyed or dismantled by Israel, the actual number of Palestinians killed so far is likely far higher, but it may take more months yet until the true toll is determined.
 On-the-ground journalists are often an integral part of documenting civilian deaths in conflict zones, but they themselves have become targets of the Israel Defense Forces (IDF).